gustavs-vagalis/folder-organizer/README.md

 ## Installation
 It can be installed either from source code, allowing modification before installation, or directly from the releases page.

+### From packaged release
+* Head over to the [releases page](https://github.com/gustavs-vagalis/folder-organizer/releases/) and grab the latest release in a `.whl` package.
+* Follow the instructions there, as they might change.

 ### From source
 ```
 git clone https://github.com/gustavs-vagalis/folder-organizer.git